Diabetes Mellitus Type 2 In Adults

 - Take your medicine as directed.
 Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your primary healthcare provider or diabetes specialist as directed:

 You will be taught how to use a glucose monitor.
-You may need to check your blood sugar level at least 3 times each day.
+You will need to check your blood sugar level at least 3 times each day if you are on insulin.
 Ask your primary healthcare provider when and how often to check during the day.
 Ask what your blood sugar levels should be before and after you eat.
 Write down your results, and show them to your primary healthcare provider.
 He may use the results to make changes to your medicine, food, or exercise schedules.

 Medical alert identification:

 Wear medical alert jewelry or carry a card that says you have diabetes.
 Ask your primary healthcare provider where to get these items.